-3.1 All financial risks as set out in the Financial Forecast update considered by Council in December 2016 still remain.
+3.1 All financial risks as set out in the Financial Forecast update considered by this Committee in November 2016 & Council in December 2016 still remain.
 The key changes to the General Fund Revenue Forecast are those arising from the Local Government Finance Settlement, together with some further in-year revenue budget changes.
 These are detailed below: